A Non-Metric Approach to Space, Time and Gravitation: 2 An alternative framework of space and time

-Actually it may not be possible to eliminate all the effects of the NKE just by holding $t$ constant.
-The reason for this is the possibility that some of the NKE is not ``realized''.
-That is, it is possible that the FOs move in a way such that some of the ``expansion" representing the NKE is exactly cancelled out.
-In other words, the FOs may be thought of as ``falling'' with a 3-velocity $-{\bf v}_t$ and simultaneously expanding with a 3-velocity ${\bf v}_t$ due to some of the NKE, the net result being ``stationariness''.
-But this type of stationariness is not equivalent to being stationary with no NKE; for example one typically gets time dilation factors associated with the extra motion.
-Thus some non-kinematical features may be disguised as kinematical features belonging to the metric structure of each member of the family ${\bf g}_t$.
-This represents a problem since the family ${\bf g}_t$ should be found from appropriate field equations.
-But due to the implicit effects of the NKE, ${\bf g}_t$ cannot represent a {\em solution} of these field equations.
-To overcome this problem we introduce another metric family ${\bf {\bar g}}_t$ on a corresponding product manifold ${\overline{\cal M}}{\times}{\bf R}$ and consider a 4-dimensional submanifold ${\overline{\cal N}}$ just as for the family ${\bf g}_t$.
+Actually, it may not be possible to eliminate all the effects of the NKE just by holding $t$ constant.
+The reason for this, is the possibility that some of the NKE, which we will call the {\em local} NKE, is not ``realized'' explicitly.
+That is, the FOs may move in a way such that the ``expansion" representing the local NKE is exactly cancelled out.
+In other words, the FOs may be thought of as ``falling'' with a 3-velocity $-{\bf v}_t$ and simultaneously expanding with a 3-velocity ${\bf v}_t$ due to the local NKE, the net result being ``stationariness''.
+But this type of stationariness is not equivalent to being stationary with no NKE; for example one typically gets time dilation factors associated with the extra ``motion''.
+Now the effects of the local NKE should be compensated for in the ``physical'' metric family ${\bf g}_t$.
+On the other hand, said effects should in general be present implicitly and uncompensated for in solutions of field equations.
+This means that ${\bf g}_t$ cannot represent a {\em solution} of field equations.
+To overcome this problem, we introduce a second metric family ${\bf {\bar g}}_t$ on a corresponding product manifold ${\overline{\cal M}}{\times}{\bf R}$ and consider a 4-dimensional submanifold ${\overline{\cal N}}$ just as for the family ${\bf g}_t$.
 The crucial difference is that the family ${\bf {\bar g}}_t$ by definition represents a solution of appropriate field equations.
-Thus when we construct such field equations we will study the general properties of ${\bf {\bar g}}_t$ rather than those of ${\bf g}_t$.
-Of course it must be possible to construct ${\bf g}_t$ from ${\bf {\bar g}}_t$ and the vector field family ${\bf v}_t$, see [2] for more details.
+Thus when we construct such field equations, we will study the general properties of ${\bf {\bar g}}_t$ rather than those of ${\bf g}_t$.
+Any local non-kinematical features, disguised as kinematical features belonging to the metric structure of each member of the family ${\bf {\bar g}}_t$, must then be compensated for via a transformation ${\bf {\bar g}}_t{\rightarrow}{\bf g}_t$ involving the vector field family ${\bf v}_t$.